What is your child’s potty personality?

 As your child works toward using the toilet, talk each day about his or her successes and setbacks with your child care provider so the potty training approach remains consistent.
 If you don’t have a chance to discuss face-to-face, create a daily potty log book both you and the caregiver can enter information in.
 This way, you can each see the success or setback and how it was handled or rewarded, as well as track time spent trying.

 “Talking about a child is a form of attention and reinforces their behavior.
 Therefore, talk up potty training triumphs, but when it comes to challenges or stumbling blocks, discuss these over the phone when the child is not in ear shot,” says Faull.

 And, “If your child is using the potty with the caregiver and not at home, remember that it isn’t a competition.
 Don’t feel like you are doing something wrong.
 Stick to the plan and the child will get it at home soon, too,” advises Pull-Ups Potty Training consultant Laura Bennett-Murphy, Ph.D.

 Keep in mind that potty training can be frustrating for child care providers, especially ones that care for multiple or multi-aged children, so be understanding and considerate of the potty training troubles they face.

 Above all else, “Make sure that you get the potty report as soon as you get home so your child knows that their accomplishment means a lot to you.
-Follow up with the child to give them a big ‘I’m so proud of you’ hug,” says Pull-Ups® Potty Training Partner Bernie Dorsey.
-It will go a long way to help your potty trainer succeed and feel like a Big Kid.
+Follow up with the child to give them a big ‘I’m so proud of you’ hug,” says Pull-Ups Potty Training consultant Bernie Dorsey.
+It will go a long way to help your Potty Partner succeed and feel like a Big Kid.